 It was a strange feeling when I got home in the November and I couldn’t quite settle, I missed being surrounded by a team of people every day, I missed my tent, the sun, working outside and doing something different on days off.
 So before I knew it I had applied to go out again the next season.
 By February I was back in Lake Garda as the Montage Driver, I got to visit all of the same campsites again only this time we were putting the tents up ready for customers and staff.

 My three months of working abroad for one summer turned into four seasons.
 Each year I would go out in February and come home in November and was lucky enough to do 3 different roles of Montage, Fun Station and Demo throughout each season.
-I have so many memories, I met some friends for life who I’ve been on holidays with, been to camping Weddings and Christenings, and even met my fiancé.
+I have so many memories, I met some friends for life who I’ve been on holidays with and I’ve been to camping Weddings and Christenings.

 In 2012, I thought long and hard and decided it would be my 4th and final season.
 I thought my camping days were over but, in 2014 I became part of the Training Team in Head Office, I now get to train Fun Station Reps to go and do the job I loved.
 I am lucky enough to still get to visit some amazing campsites and have been back to Lake Garda every year on holiday.